LiamMGit/LiamSynapse/README.md

   {
     "name": "coordinator",
     "priority": 99, // Can only affect users with a lower priority than themselves "color": "red", // Username color in chat.
-Will use role with highest priority "permission": 1 // Bitmask of permissions
+See https://digitalnativestudios.com/textmeshpro/docs/rich-text/#color.
+Will use role with highest priority
+    "permission": 1 // Bitmask of permissions
   }
 ]